Darkwebplayer/LinuxTips/Breakingpwd.md

 - You need to modify it or change it from “_read-only_” mode to “_read-write_” mode.
 Find the line beginning with `“Linux.”` After, look for `“ro,”` and change it `“rw.”` Add `init=/bin/bash` at the end of the line.

--now you will be in root
+- now you will be in root

 - `mount -n -o remount,rw /`
 - change password using `passwd`